opentext-idol/sunburst/README.md

 Yes

 ## License

-Copyright 2016-2017 Hewlett Packard Enterprise Development LP Copyright 2016-2018 Micro Focus International plc.
+(c) Copyright 2016-2018 Micro Focus or one of its affiliates.

 Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.